Machinist X99-PR9 Review

 BIOS Limitations

 Most critically, memory timing controls are hidden in the stock BIOS.
 This prevents manual RAM overclocking and fine-tuning.
-However, you can solve this by flashing modified BIOS versions that unlock these hidden advanced memory timing options and other concealed features.
+However, you can solve this by flashing modified BIOS versions that unlock these hidden advanced memory timing options and other locked features.

 AIDA64 Freezing